| The history of an anciently known but newly explored Tohchukaso

 the Sichuan province, hence Tohchukaso has been taken as an extremely

+valuable thing.
 In 1722, a missionary

 of the Jesus Society who has been in Beijing on missionary activities